EdiFabric/X12.NET/README.txt

 SDK Contents:

+0. For a quick translation of EDI files, go to EdiFabric.Sdk.Demo project

 1. For examples on how to translate\parse\read EDI files, search for the following projects:

 For X12 or HIPAA:		EdiFabric.Sdk.X12.Read